 - Subterranean Math

-Mathematics goes underground in this program where students use our mine as a part of unique workshop to determine unknown lengths, areas, volumes, heights and other surprises.
+Mathematics steps out into the real world in this program where students use our DE site as part of a unique workshop to determine unknown lengths, areas, volumes, heights, and other surprises.
 They will learn techniques to quickly structure a mathematical estimation, judge the plausibility of their answers, and hone their abilities to precisely estimate a given quantity.

 - A Career in Mining